pebble-dev/pebble-dev.github.io/_posts/2022-11-01-rebble-hackathon.md

 ![](/images/hackathon-blog-post/emojis.png)

 Some Rebble users are working on a project to use Pebble language packs to add support for more modern emojis.
 It's a fun project anyone can contribute to.
 [Check out the github page if you're interesting in helping out](https://github.com/pebble-dev/rebble-emojis).

+So there it is, a few updates from the ever-active world of Rebble.
+To keep up to date we recommend [joining the Discord server](/discord/), where there are literally dozens of us.
+And if you really want to get involved, here's the [link to the hackathon page once again](/hackathon-001/)!